mw10013/remix-auth-totp-cloudflare-example/README.md

 # Welcome to Remix Auth TOTP - Remix Auth TOTP Example

-This repository has been created with the intent to provide a simple example of how to use Remix Auth TOTP on Cloudflare.
-This example uses Drizzle ORM and Cloudflare D1 SQLite to store and handle the authentication flow.
+This repository is a simple example of how to use Remix Auth TOTP on Cloudflare.

 ## Getting Started